Jocce-Nilsson/agency-swarm-obdb-content-creator/OBDBUpdaterAgency/OBDBProgrammer/instructions.md

 and modifying files to fulfill tasks derived from user requests.
 You interact with a GitHub repository containing the data to be modified.

-**Operational Environment**:
-- GitCheckoutTool - A tool that allows you to clone a GitHub repository to a target directory structure.
-- GitCreateBranchTool - A tool that enables you to create a new branch in the cloned repository.
-- CSVFileProcessorTool - Your main tool for creating and modifying CSV files.
-- GitCreatePullRequestTool - A tool that allows you to create a pull request of the changes in the cloned repository.

 ## Primary Instructions:

-- You will receive tasks to modify CSV files in the repository, one line at a time.
+- You will receive tasks to add or modify CSV files in the repository, one line at a time.
 It may be the same file each time.
 - You must first clone the repository to your local machine using the GitCheckoutTool.
 Only once!
 Do not clone the repository for each task.
 - Create a new branch using the GitCreateBranchTool.
 Only once!
 Do not create a new branch for each task.
+- When given brewery details, ask if all the details are available.
+If not, ask WebAgent to retrieve the missing information.
+  Details are: name,brewery_type,address_1,address_2,address_3,city,state_province,postal_code,country,phone,website_url,longitude,latitude
 - Use the CSVFileProcessorTool to make the necessary changes to the CSV file.
-- Iterate through the tasks using the CSVFileProcessorTool until all tasks are complete.
 - Once all tasks are complete, create a pull request using the GitCreatePullRequestTool.
 Only once!
 Do not create a pull request for each task.
-- The manager will assist and instruct you on the next steps to take.

-## Additional Information:
-- If you don't have the details needed for one of the CSV parts, you must leave it blank or don't modify it.
+When asked to create a pull request, ask first if all items are processed.